 He was unheralded even to the big crowd of Russian journalists who gathered in the mixed zone anxiously waiting to get the first quotes from their new race walking hero, the fourth Russian to win the event at the IAAF World Championships.

-Despite the growing collection of medals which includes the 2012 IAAF World Junior Championships 10,000m Race Walk silver medal and the European under-23 20km silver last month, Ivanov was regarded just making up the numbers with Andrey Ruzavin considered by Russian pundits as the best hope for a medal on the eve of the championships.
+Despite the growing collection of medals which includes the 2012 world junior 10,000m race walk silver medal and the European under-23 20km silver last month, Ivanov was regarded to be just making up the numbers.
+Andrey Ruzavin was considered by Russian pundits as the best hope for a medal on the eve of the championships.

 Ivanov, the youngest man to win a race walking title at the World Championships, admitted not long after he had crossed the line that he thought it would take a while for his achievement to sink in, after his first win in any race since January 2012.

 “I haven’t realised yet that I am the world champion.
 I am still young.
 My main aim is Rio 2016.
 There is a generation change in our race walking team and I think that we, the young ones, represented our country well.”

 Ivanov's success will have certainly have been a big boost to Russian race walking morale after they failed to get a man on the podium in the 20km event at last summer's Olympic Games, a race which saw 2011 world champion Valeriy Borchin dramatically collapse on the last lap.

 Ivanov hails from the famous walking school in Saransk in the Republic of Mordovia.